 - Apocalypse Cult: The cultists apparently want to raise Cthulhu from the depths.

 - Downer Ending: The narrator finally understands what is really going on, but he also realizes that both the cult and Cthulhu himself are still alive, and realizes to his horror that he may die very soon.
-He winds up institutionalized, and the implication that his psychiatrist will soon follow the same path.

 - Eldritch Abomination: Cthulhu himself.
 A, if not the, Trope Codifier.

 - Extra Eyes: Lovecraft originally sketched Cthulhu with six eyes, but most illustrations and adaptations give him two eyes.

 - Foregone Conclusion: When we hear the story of Johansen, we already know from the newspaper clipping found earlier that none of the other crew members will make it, though one other man survives the actual ordeal only to die of fear afterwards.

 - The Fourth Wall Will Not Protect You: The final lines of the story involve Thurston realizing that he knows too much, and that it is very likely that he will meet his end by cultists.
 Then suddenly you realize you now know too much.

 - Go Mad from the Revelation: Gustaf Johansen.
 The Trope Namer.
 His crewmate William Briden also ends up in a similar predicament, and two of his men (Rodriguez and Hawkins) outright die from seeing Cthulhu.

 - He Knows Too Much: Thurston notices that the cult apparently makes a habit of murdering those who get too close to the truth about Cthulhu, and he expresses fear that it might also happen to him too.
 The fact that he is listed as dead at the beginning of the story implies that it indeed did.